nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ### Background

-The reference background is the economic literature on monetary economies, however now applied to the specific features of the double-token PoA based VeChain platform.
+The reference background is the macro-economic literature on monetary economies, as well as game theory, however now applied to the specific features of the double-token PoA based VeChain platform.
 Though refererring to Proof of Stake based platforms, this recently published paper of mine https://www.frontiersin.org/articles/10.3389/fbloc.2021.443966/full provides some indications on the type of economic modelling that I intend to work with.

 ### Approach